paulscherrerinstitute/shimadzu_pump/README.md

 IOC for controlling a single Shimadzu CBM20 pump.
 The library assumes that only 1 pump exists at the connection hostname.

+## Note on web interface
+The web interface only works with Internet Explorer (not Edge).
+If you are using a version newer than IE7 you will need to add the IP address/hostname of the Shimadzu to the "Compatibility View Settings" list by using the settings gear on the upper right corner.
+Default IP address (w/o DHCP) is 192.168.200.99

 ## Available PVs

 - \[IOC_PREFIX\] PUMPING (Read back value of the pump status)